 For more on our mission and who we are, please visit our “About Us” page.

 You-dacity; it’s a play on the word “audacity” and combines University and “you”, the student.

-Udacity courseware is all produced and closed captioned in English.
-Some of our courseware have subtitles in other languages, including Spanish, Chinese, French, and Portuguese.
-To see courseware-specific information, go to the course’s overview page and click on the “cc” button in the video player.
-We will also look to add additional language support (beyond English) for our full course enrollment in the coming months based on demand.
+Udacity videos are all produced and closed captioned in English.
+Some of our courses have subtitles in other languages, including Spanish, Chinese, French, and Portuguese.
+To see course-specific information, go to the course’s overview page and click on the “cc” button in the video player.
+To help us translate our videos, join the Udacity team on Amara.

 Udacity is not an accredited institution and we do not directly provide college credit.
 We have, however, partnered with Georgia Tech to offer an accredited, fully online Master’s Degree in Computer Science.
 While the courses are hosted on Udacity, the degree is conferred by Georgia Tech.
 Learn more about our Georgia Tech partnership here.

 -A credential is validated evidence of achievement.
 It is confirmation that a set of skills has been mastered, an array of challenges has been met, and a suite of projects has been completed. -As a provider of skills-based, project-oriented curricula, Udacity is a credentialing authority, and we confer upon graduates of our Nanodegree programs a credential that affirms the skills they’ve mastered and the projects they’ve completed. -Our outcome-based model places critical emphasis on rewarding employment as the signature value proposition of our services, and as such, our credential program derives its ultimate value through industry recognition.
 Our curriculum development partnerships with influential companies such as Google, AT&T, Facebook, Salesforce, Cloudera and more serve to ensure the validity of the Nanodegree credential.